yugabyte/ybm-cli/docs/ybm_cluster_create.md

       --cluster-tier string          [OPTIONAL] The tier of the cluster.
 Sandbox or Dedicated.
 Default Sandbox.
       --cluster-type string          [OPTIONAL] Cluster replication type.
 SYNCHRONOUS or GEO_PARTITIONED.
 Default SYNCHRONOUS.
       --database-version string      [OPTIONAL] The database version of the cluster.
 Stable or Preview.
 Default depends on cluster tier, Sandbox is Preview, Dedicated is Stable.
+      --enterprise-security          [OPTIONAL] The security level of cluster.
+Advanced security will have security checks for cluster.
       --encryption-spec string       [OPTIONAL] The customer managed key spec for the cluster.
                                      	Please provide key value pairs as follows:
                                      	For AWS: